Owen-Hoffman/Seismic-Visualization/README.md

 - A different chart library may be considered for the helicorder graph due to limitations with the current one.
 - Implement an [on demand loading](https://help.syncfusion.com/flutter/cartesian-charts/on-demand-loading) function for endless scrolling through history.
 - Add a form for selecting the station channel
+- Fix bug that prevents current day from being displayed on helicorder

 ## Web View